 By surprise, I saw myself trying to straighten my steer from right to left a couple of times without success.
-Acknowledging the speed, the road, trying to think what I should do next.
+Acknowledging the speed, the road, trying to think about what I should do next.
 Braking?
 I kept trying when the last movement was so harsh that my bike fell to the left.
-I fell on my left knee with my hands, elbow and left hip absorbing the impact.
+I fell on my left knee with my hands, elbow, and left hip absorbing the impact.
+The accident happened.

 Luckily on the other side of the road was a forest and I could get in and lie down for a second.
 Tim was taking care of both bikes.
 After a while, we decided to have a break there and rest.
 We didn’t have lunch yet.